 - Increasing job opportunities for young people by supporting education through our scholarship program

-- Teaching women how to read, write and math skills in rural villages
+- Teaching women how to read, write and math skills in rural villages in our Learning and Empowerment Project

 - Installing computers in elementary and junior high schools and training teachers how to use technology in classrooms